zakilur/helm-charts/docs/Deploy with Minikube.md

 There are two pods which control our ingress:

-- `edge` validates client-facing certificates and gets routing rules from `gm-control-api`.
+- `edge` validates client-facing certificates and gets routing rules from `control-api`.
 - `voyager-edge` is our ingress controller.
 Edge isn't exposed to the outside world, and in a real deployment we need to tie our cluster ingress to an IP address.
 This points to `edge`.

 To hit our cluster, we can access voyager-edge: